learn2laugh/ESP32-Nightscout-TFT/README.md

 Once the device starts for the first time, connect your WiFi (cellphone or PC) to the access point "Nightscout-TFT" that becomes available.
 Enter the password shown on the screen, then visit http://192.168.4.1 in your webbrowser.
 You can set up your nightscout instance (add the _/pebble_ at the end like the example!
 You also need a [token with viewing rights](https://nightscout.github.io/nightscout/security/#create-a-token).) and your home WiFi there.

-There is some oddity with the DoubleResetDetector library that causes it to sometimes enter config mode when plugged in.
+There is some oddity with the MultiResetDetector library that causes it to sometimes enter config mode when plugged in.
 Unplugging and plugging back in fixes this usually.

 **First** run the Setup tab, with your Nightscout data, High/Low/Critical values and background light strength.

 **Afterwards** you will have to reconnect to the access point again and this time, set up the WiFi connection.

 Once everything is connected, you should get a full display.
 If it hangs, try unplugging, waiting for a moment, and plugging it back in.
-If you ever want to change any of the options, quickly **doubleclick** the Reset button on the ESP32 to force config mode.
+If you ever want to change any of the options, quickly **tripleclick** the Reset button within 5 seconds on the ESP32 to force config mode.
 This will require you to connect to the Nightscout-TFT access point again with the password displayed on the screen.

 Some status info is available on the serial monitor via USB (9600 baud).